Back to the main page: http://www.sienhoyee.org/

 ________________________________

-Different law schools have their scholarship/fellowship programs.
+18. Different law schools have their scholarship/fellowship programs.
 An applicant has just to go to their websites to find info and try them all.
-There is no simply way of finding out info.
+There is no simple way of finding out info.

-The general idea is that it is very difficult for a foreigner to get a full scholarship from a US law school.
-Only a few fortunate ones at the best schools may secure the special scholarships for foreigners.
+22. The general idea is that it is very difficult for a foreigner to get a full scholarship from a US law school.
+Only a few fortunate ones at the best schools may provide the special scholarships for foreigners.